JErBerlin/rpsw-game/README.md

 `go run rpsw-game`

 (Observe that it will be listening at port 8080.
-If you get an error when starting the server because the port is already in use, try changing the constant value of the port in the `main.go` file)
+If you get an error when starting the server because the port is already in use, try changing the constant value of the port in the `api.go` file)

 ### How to send your move to the api